Reduce, Reuse, Recycle

 to avoid creating redundant instruction-quads.

-The send_msg
+The send_msg and cust_send

 labels allow sharing of longer common tail-sequences.